 RAV EITAN MAYER Ready for something really eye-opening?
 Join us for a very different point of view on the parshah than what you've heard so far.
 Why was Adam's one and only test connected specifically to fruit?
 Why was Avraham's first test connected to leaving his land?
-Why does the Torah tell us scandalous stories like
+Why does the Torah tell us scandalous stories like Yehuda's taking Tamar for a prostitute?

-Midrash of the Week RAV ZVI RON How did No'ach manage to feed all of those animals on the Ark?
-Who was his wife, the mysterious Mrs. Yehuda's mistaking Tamar for a prostitute?
 What really happened between Dina and Shechem?
 Why did Hashem need to take Moshe by surprise, jumping out at him from behind a burning bush like some kind of prank?
 What is the real (but secret!) function of the Aron in the Mishkan?
-If the nations of Cana'an were so strong, how did Moshe Rabbeinu fail to anticipate that the spies would return with such a frightening (and honest!) report?
-Each week, we will No'ach?
-Did the Flood really cover the entire world?
-Why was Eisav so hairy?
-Why do Chazal think that blessings work only on hidden things?
-What is the secret reason for sneezing?
+If the nations of Cana'an were so strong, how did Moshe fail to anticipate that the spies would return with such a frightening (and honest!) report?
+Each week, we will creatively develop a theme from a "peshat" perspective and take it to unexpected places.
+Leave your preconceptions at the door and prepare to expand your perspective on characters you thought you knew!